Skip to content

 Although these newer methods for handling missing data have been around for more than two decades, they have only become practical with the introduction of widely available and user friendly software.

-Each lecture session will conclude with a hands-on exercise reviewing the content covered, to be completed on your own.
+Starting September 9, this seminar will be presented as a 3-day synchronous, livestream workshop via Zoom.
+Each day will consist of a 4-hour live lecture concluding with a hands-on exercise reviewing the content covered, to be completed on your own.
 An additional lab session will be held Thursday and Friday afternoons, where you can review the exercise results with the instructor and ask any questions.
+Live attendance is recommended for the best experience.
+But if you can’t join in real time, recordings will be available within 24 hours and can be accessed for four weeks after the seminar.

 Closed captioning is available for all live and recorded sessions.
+Captions can be translated to a variety of languages including Spanish, Korean, and Italian.
+For more information, click here.

 More details about the course content